 Conservation Status

 This is a very habitat dependent species.
 Habitat loss and degradation are the main factors influencing the survival of this species.
-Human settlement may encroach on their territory as well.
-(IUCN, 2002)
+Human settlement may encroach on their territory as well. ("The IUCN Red List of Threatened Species", 2002)

 Other Comments